 The University maintains a central accommodation fund for implementing reasonable accommodations for graduate students with disabilities who hold a GSI, GSSA, GSRA or temporary hourly appointment in an academic unit.
+These funds may be available to the appointing units if the cost of an individual's accommodation expenses exceed $500, the amount up to which a unit is expected to cover per individual.

 Central Accommodation Fund